AElisha001/NashVille-Housing-Data-Cleaning-Project/README.md

 # NashVille Housing Data Cleaning Project

 This project is focused on how sql can be used to clean and prepare data for analysis purposes.
-The dataset in for this project is the NashVille housing dataset which contains information on real estate properties and sales in NashVille city of Tennesse in the United States.
+The dataset used for this project is the NashVille housing dataset which contains information on real estate properties and sales in NashVille city of Tennesse in the United States.

 ---
 # Meta Data

-The dataset comprise of 20 columns and 56, 477 records.
-Columns and their information description is given thus;
+The dataset comprises of 22 columns and 56, 448 records.
+Columns and their information descriptions are given thus;

 - UniqueID - A number identifying a buyer
 - ParcelID - A code identifying a land